Financial Reporting Turnaround 2026

 A significant shift is underway.
 More companies are moving away from the traditional monthly reporting cycle toward real-time or near-real-time financial visibility.
 This transformation is enabled by:

-FP&A Integration: Companies that integrate their financial planning and analysis functions with their accounting systems can produce reporting packages that combine historical results with forward-looking projections in the same presentation.
+Companies that integrate their financial planning and analysis functions with their accounting systems can produce reporting packages that combine historical results with forward-looking projections in the same presentation A fractional CFO can help you navigate financial projections in this area.

 Dashboard Adoption and Weekly Reviews